MetaMetricsInc/loadlamb/README.md

 #### Deploy LoadLamb

-This command zips the requirement libraries, the core loadlamb code, custom extension, and uses a SAM template to deploy the Lambda functions (push_handler and pull_handler), DynamoDB table, SNS topic (this will be replaced by SQS when SQS becomes an event source), and a new role via CloudFormation.
+This command zips the requirement libraries, the core loadlamb code, custom extension, and uses a SAM template to deploy the Lambda functions (push_handler and pull_handler), DynamoDB table, SQS message, and a new role via CloudFormation.

 ```bash
 loadlamb deploy